shogo82148/redis-rpm/README.md

 # Redis Unofficial RPM package builder

-This provides [Redis](https://redis.io/) RPM spec file and required files e.g. SysVinit, systemd service etc. to build RPM for CentOS 8 and Amazon Linux 2.
+This provides [Redis](https://redis.io/) RPM spec file and required files e.g. systemd service to build RPM for CentOS 8 and Amazon Linux 2.

 ## How to use prebuilt RPM